Boustead Singapore

-The group's engineering divisions specialise in energy-related engineering, water & wastewater engineering and industrial real estate solutions.
-Boustead also has a geo-spatial technology arm which distributes Esri geographic information systems to major markets across Australia and South East Asia.
+The group's engineering divisions specialise in energy-related engineering and industrial real estate solutions.
+Boustead also has a geospatial technology arm which distributes Esri geographic information systems to major markets across Australia and South East Asia.

 Boustead is listed on the MSCI Global Small Cap Index for Singapore and the FTSE ST Small Cap Index.

 History

 Early history

 Edward Boustead, an English businessman, founded Boustead & Co in 1828.
 The trading company specialised in import and export, offering goods such as banca tin, spices, saps, rattan, medicinal herbs, silk and tea widely available in South East Asia in exchange for Western products like cloth, oil and machinery.